banner

 PhD, Interdepartmental Doctoral Program in Anthropological Sciences, Stony Brook University.
 Thesis title: The functions of the mammalian postorbital bar.
 (Co-advised with Dr. Brigitte Demes).
 Graduated, Fall, 2003

-Liam Heins Application Developer at Ariadne Software
+Liam Heins Senior Software Developer at Ariadne Software

 Jose Iriarte-Diaz, PhD Assistant Professor, University of the South, Sewannee